JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Conditional Display

-You can use the MShowIfAttribute to define conditions that controll if a monitored value is displayed or not.
-Note that the value will stil be monitored but not drawn, meaning that fields, properties, events & methods will still be accessed.
+You can use the MShowIfAttribute to define conditions that control if a monitored value is displayed or not.
+Note that the value will still be monitored but not drawn, meaning that fields, properties, events & methods will still be accessed.
 There are three different ways to validate if the targeted member is displayed or not.

 ### Validated by Condition